-- LEA level allocations are based on the LEA/District's overall poverty percentage.
-Collect poverty data for all your sites, even though some sites may not qualify for site level allocations. - Check your data in AzEDS by running the Oct 1 Enrollment Report: filter for Oct 1 status and ages 5-17 to get enrollment count.
-Poverty count is those students who have indicator 1 or indicator 2. - Data must be entered and validated prior to the deadline.
+- LEA level allocations are based on the LEA/District's overall poverty percentage; therefore, it is important to collect poverty data for all your sites, even though some sites may not qualify for site level allocations. - Check your data in AzEDS by running the Oct 1 Enrollment Report: filter for Oct 1 status and ages 5-17 to get enrollment count.
+Poverty count is those students who have indicator 1 or indicator 2.
+View microtraining video here. - Data must be entered and validated prior to the deadline.
 While corrections can still be made to your AzEDS data after the deadline, the Oct 1st Title I Eligibility count will be locked.